Light weight training is a good workout for improving endurance and strength.

 Yes, absolutely can.

-In fact, if combined with a proper healthy diet (includes protein, carbohydrates and fats), regular lightweight training with some resting days can help you gain leaner muscles mass which is vital in burning calories that lead to weight loss.
+In fact, if combined with a proper healthy diet (includes protein, carbohydrates, and healthy fats), regular lightweight training with some resting days can help you gain lean muscle mass which is vital in burning calories that lead to weight loss.

-You can begin a session for around 20 minutes a day – two to three sets with 8 – 10 repetitions per set.
+You can begin a session for around 20 minutes a day, 2 to 3 sets with 8 to 10 reps per set.
 Doesn’t matter what type of workout, make sure the strength is working out on all the major muscles group.

 However, do be careful when lifting light weights to the fatigue point.
 You may experience shaking or strain.
-My advice, for example, if you are planning to hit 12 reps per set, stop at 10 reps.
-This may sound you are not achieving the gains but over time, you will see positive growth.
+My advice is if you are planning to hit 12 reps per set, stop at 10 reps.
+This may sound like you are not achieving the gains but over time, you will see positive growth.